Begin your search here.

 - MAAAC Art Collections

 Featuring collections from the Moody Jones Collection, Diana Tyson, Valerie and Michael Clemmons, and the Jiggetts Family Foundation.
 MAAAC Collections The Moody Jones Collection Dr. Robyn Jones & Adrian J Moody EXHIBITIONS Inaugural MAAAC Exhibition Antoinette Ellis-Williams Beware of the Shadows Vashti Dubois EXHIBITIONS Tactile: You know you want to touch it (but you can't.)
 Linda Mickens (Connecticuit) Untitled (2024) Clay Diana Tyson EXHIBITIONS Inaugural MAAAC Exhibition Beverly McCutcheon Untitled William Skeet Jiggetts The Jiggetts Family Foundation EXHIBITIONS Inaugural MAAAC Exhibition Tactile: You know you want to touch it (but you can't.)
-Jazlyne Sabree Contemplating Injustice (2020) 8 x 10 in Valerie & Michael Clemmons EXHIBITIONS Inaugural MAAAC Exhibition
+Jazlyne Sabree Contemplating Injustice (2020) 8 x 10 in Stephanie A Daniel EXHIBITIONS Inaugural MAAAC Exhibition Laurie Cooper Brim (2023) 2023 Pastels on paper 17x18

 - Cookie Policy | MAAAC